HURT ON THE JOB? CALL HHR!

 - Struck by Object: Building materials and heavy machinery pose a serious threat to those working with and around them.
 Construction workers who are struck by the heavy objects used commonly in the industry often suffer from severe injuries.

 - Caught In or Between – The same machinery mentioned above pose a threat of pinning or crushing workers.
 Causes of these incidents involve operating machinery as wells as being crushed by walls, scaffolding, or other large structures.

-If you are having trouble getting compensated for your injury, Handler, Henning & Rosenberg is here to help.
-Since 1922, the personal injury lawyers at HHR have vigorously fought for the best possible results for their clients.
-We believe in holding employers accountable for the injuries that happen while others are working for them.
+If you are struggling to be compensated for your injuries, Handler, Henning & Rosenberg is here to help.
+Since 1922, the injury lawyers at HHR have vigorously fought for the best possible results for their clients.
+We hold employers accountable for the injuries experienced by their employers.
 Our attorneys will apply their vast experience to your construction accident case and will seek the compensation you deserve.
-We understand the pain that medical debt, lost wages, physical injury, and mental anguish can cause.
+We understand the pain that medical debt, lost wages, physical injury, and mental anguish causes.
 When an injury happens at work, time is crucial.
 Call us today to begin your best possible recovery.

-Call HHR’s Pennsylvania construction injury attorneys at HHR (888) 498-3023.
-The consultation is free and you do not pay unless we obtain results.
+Call HHR’s Pennsylvania construction injury attorneys at (888) 498-3023.
+Your consultation is free, and you do not pay unless we obtain results.

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
 We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.